evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 82kWh and a net capacity of 75kWh, meaning you have a 7kWh buffer for protection.
 (8,5%).
-The WLTP range varies from 602 to 602 km (374-374 mi), depending on car options.
-Bigger wheels are an example of an option that increases consumption and reduces range.
-The consumption is between 12,5kWh/100km for the basic version and 12,5kWh/100km for the top trim version for the WLTP standard test.
+The WLTP range is 602 km (374 mi).
+The consumption is 12,5kWh/100km for the WLTP standard test.

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 68 minutes, while a more common scenario of 10-80% would take 32 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 43% resulting in an actual charge speed including time loss on 119kW.
 Each charge session would take 14 minutes and 23 seconds.